rekbot2/Advent-of-Code-2020/README.md

 prompts: https://adventofcode.com/2020/ | about: https://adventofcode.com/2020/about

-Excited to see what the new year brings and seeing if I can get the fabled 10/25 for AoC 2021~ Merry almost new year to any readers!
+Merry almost new year to any readers!